 challenged by some of the ideas and artwork discussed.

 By the end of this course you should be able to...

-- apply your skills at a more advanced level, in a variety of fine art disciplines
+- apply your creative skills at an advanced level, in a variety of fine art disciplines

-- reflect critically upon the work you produce
+- discuss and reflect critically upon the work you produce

 What level is the course and do I need any particular skills?

 The VM551 course functions as a standalone 1-year course, or as the first stage of a 2- or 3-year programme designed for those who wish to explore contemporary fine art in a structured and supportive environment, and develop or enhance a personal artistic practice over a sustained period.
 You will have the opportunity to extend and refine your existing studio skills and you will also be able to consider ideas, themes, and subject matter in relation to the work you produce.
 A willingness to work in a self-motivated matter will become more important as the course progresses, ultimately leading to the development of a self-motivated approach to making artwork.

 We welcome applications from creative individuals with a level of experience in one or more areas including: drawing, painting, 3D/sculpture, print, photography, moving image and digital media.
 You may have studied various short courses or FE courses in visual art, or perhaps studied a BA in the past and want to re-establish contact with your skills and creative thinking.

 You can apply for CLFA online now, and will be asked to attend a short, informal interview.
 For this please choose 5 pieces of recent work/video/sketches and be prepared to discuss your creative interests with the Course Leader, Steven Scott.